roboconf/roboconf.github.io/en/user-guide/graph-definition.md

 > Facets are only a way to group properties.
 > At runtime, there is no "facet" object in Roboconf's internal model.
 This is a parsing commodity
 > to reduce the size of configuration files.

+## System Requirements

+The graph model allows define multi-container and distributed topologies.
+We can go from the machine (VM, device...) to an application module (e.g. a Web Application).
+However, and even if the model could support it, it is not considered as a good practice to define system requirements as graph nodes.

+What does it mean?
+Let's take an example.

+If an application server needs a JVM or a library to run (such as Python), you should not rely on Roboconf to install it.
+It is not that you could not achieve it with a Bash script or something else.
+But it may be better to pre-install and configure such dependencies directly in the virtual images.
+As an example, there are mechanisms in Java Virtual Machines such as endorsed and policies that would be painful to configure with Roboconf.
+And, again, the problem here is not Roboconf, but the way you would implement it with a Roboconf plug-in (Bash, Puppet...).

+This has been experimented with NodeJS application.
+Write a Bash script that respect Roboconf's requirements (be idem-potent) that installs NodeJS and NPM was quite painful to do.
+Pre-installing them on virtual images was much more convenient.

+> System requirements should not be deployed with Roboconf.
+> They should be deployed and configured in the virtual images.